virtualgraham/fgraph/notes/notes.md

         Total number of videos
         Total number of videos of each class

-        Total number of videos
+        Total number of frames
-        for each class total number of frames with pixels belonging to class
+        for each class total number of frames belonging to class

         Total number of pixels
         for each class total number of pixels belonging to class

 Given a set of videos each which contain a random subset of objects, locate each object wherever it appears.
     The program will produce multiple sets of observations, where each set presumably represents all the observations for a class of objects.